FLtower/wow-stunnable/README.md

 ### To Do List

-- Re-init display if bars are modified (by respec)
+- Make it work on native UI, not only on ElvUI.
 - Add display on target frame.
 - Add customizations (toggle displays).
 - Get mobs presets from other addon such as MDT.
-- Add other incapaciting auras (sleep, etc.).
+- Add other incapaciting auras (sleep, confused, etc.).